foxbunny/javascript-by-example/README.md

 ## Table of contents

-- [func](./func.md) - The ins and outs of functions in JavaScript
+- [func](./func.md) - The ins and outs of functions in JavaScript.
-- [this](./this.md) - In-depth discussion of the `this` object
+- [this](./this.md) - In-depth discussion of the `this` object.
-- [proto](./proto.md) - Prototypal inheritance and examples of object creation and inheritance using several different patterns
+- [proto](./proto.md) - Prototypal inheritance and examples of object creation and inheritance using several different patterns.
-- [not-new](./not-new.md) - An implementation of `new` keyword as a JavaScript function to demonstrate how instantiating objects using constructors and classes actually works
+- [not-new](./not-new.md) - An implementation of `new` keyword as a JavaScript function to demonstrate how instantiating objects using constructors and classes actually works.
 - [type-detection](./type-detection.md) - In-depth tour of various type
-  detection techniques in JavaScript
+  detection techniques in JavaScript.
 - [declarative](./declarative.md) - Declarative (functional) programming in
   JavaScript with side-by-side comparison with procedural and OOP styles.
+- [async](./async.md) - Asynchronous programming with continuation passing
+  style, overview of how JavaScript event loop works, and a short intro to promises.

 Have a topic you would like to see covered?
 Use the [issue tracker]( https://github.com/foxbunny/javascript-by-example/issues) to submit feature